 REACH Fellowship Program

 This program is intended to provide one year of stipend support for post-graduated veterinarians who have just completed their clinical residency training program to conduct and/or participate in a translational research program The REACH program can be used as a one year post-doctoral experience or as a step on the way to matriculation into a formalized PhD program.

 The Peter C. Kennedy Endowed Fellowship in Veterinary Anatomic Pathology

 The goal of the Peter C. Kennedy Fellowship is to support excellent post-DVM graduate trainees working towards the Ph.D. degree that are either board certified or eligible in the American College of Veterinary Pathologists [ACVP].
 Applicants with a research emphasis in veterinary anatomic pathology are encouraged to apply, especially those whose research emphasizes the pathogenesis of naturally occurring diseases of animals that might not otherwise be supported by federal agencies focused on human health (e.g. by NIH).

-The Kennedy Fellow for 2020 will receive a stipend of at least $35,000 per year.
+The Kennedy Fellow for 2020 will receive a one year, $35,000 stipend award.
 The student’s advisor is expected to fund the balance of the fellow’s tuition/fees and insurance, as well as the cost of research-related expenses.